 The Skills and Methods cluster manages investment and policies in the area of researcher skills development and methodological development and innovation.
 This includes the ESRC's Doctoral Training Network, support for early career researchers and major research methods investments such as the National Centre for Research Methods and the Applied Quantitative Methods Network.

-- Economic Performance and Environment - strategic lead: Andy Gibbs
+- Economic Performance and Environment - strategic lead: Sasha Leigh

 - Health and Human Behaviour - strategic lead: Joy Todd